 Car insurance can be expensive but there are several steps you can take to make sure that you get the right level of cover at an agreeable price.

-Black box, or telematics, insurance is a great way to save money on your premiums and is particularly popular among younger drivers.
+Black box, or telematics, insurance is a great way to save money on your premiums and is particularly popular among younger drivers, who need to find cheap car insurance.

 With these policies, a small tracking device is installed in your car that monitors and records various aspects of your driving with a view to building up a profile of you as a driver.
 The cost of the policy is then tailored to this profile, rather than calculated according to the average risk associated with members of your age group, hence why such policies are popular among young motorists.